mienaikoe/ziyu/Chapters/2-4-Chapter11.md

 "Someone's here," Casra whispered, reaching behind their bed and pulling out two steel-tipped wooden poles.
 Thi handed one to Kipnu, who nearly dropped it on the ground in surprise.
 "I'll go first," thi said, approaching the ladder.

-Kipnu followed as Casra went up the ladder and cracked the door to peer through.
-From the corner of his eye, he could see Linyu with a disoriented look on hae face, watching hae mother's movements from the pliant shelter of a blanket.
+Kipnu shook off his disorientation and grasped the wooden pole to hoist himself to his feet, feeling dizzy from the sudden panic.
+He followed as Casra went up the ladder and cracked the door to peer through.
+From the corner of his eye, Linyu stayed near the bed, watching intently at hae mother's movements from the pliant shelter of a blanket.

 "Watch Linyu," Casra commanded and with a swift press against the ladder thi had already set a foot on the ground and began making hae way toward the sound.
 Linyu and Kipnu crept calmly up the ladder and behind a tree to watch and listen.